-- walking path, public art, and improvements to the community garden. - Fay Towers: RRHA will self develop Fay Towers to provide housing options for residents of Gilpin Court. - RRHA will submit a Section 18 application to HUD's Special Applications Center (SAC) to begin the redevelopment process of Gilpin Court. - RRHA will work with a development partner to build rental units on RRHA owned property in the Jackson Ward community. - RRHA will meet with residents and tenant council to establish a Tenant Bill of Rights to ensure residents have right to return and access to housing options
+- walking path, public art, and improvements to the community garden. - Fay Towers: RRHA will self develop Fay Towers to provide housing options for residents of Gilpin Court. - Section 18: RRHA will submit a Section 18 application to HUD's Special Applications Center (SAC) to begin the redevelopment process of Gilpin Court. - Tenant Bill of Rights: RRHA will meet with residents and tenant council to establish a Tenant Bill of Rights to ensure residents have right to return and access to housing options